 In its effort to defeat the incumbent Democrat Martin Van Buren, the Whig Party decided to hold a presidential nominating convention in Harrisburg at the end of 1839.
 The only building available that was large enough to serve their needs was the newly re-constructed Zion Lutheran Church.
 Meeting here December 4-7, 1839, the convention resulted in the nomination of William Henry Harrison of Ohio for president and John Tyler of Virginia for Vice President.
 A disparaging remark against Harrison concerning a log cabin and hard cider was spun by his campaign into a winning slogan, casting him as a man of the people.

-Visitors to Zion can see where the actual convention took place, along with several artifacts relating to the 1839 convention and the campaign of 1840.
+Visitors to Zion can see where the actual convention took place, along with many artifacts relating to the 1839 convention and the campaign of 1840.

 In 2016, C-SPAN came to Harrisburg for its “Cities Tour” series.
 Aired in January 2017, Zion was fortunate to be featured in a segment with local historian Howard Parker as he recounted the Whig Convention held here in 1839.
 The segment can be found at www.c-span.org/citiestour .